Table of Contents

-When it comes to incontinence in the workplace, the majority of online blogs and articles put the onus on employees and workers to manage their symptoms while finding discrete ways to dispose of adult diapers.
+When it comes to urinary incontinence in the workplace, the focus is often placed on employees to manage their symptoms finding discrete ways to dispose of adult diapers..
+However, employers play a critical role in creating a supportive and inclusive environment.

 Urinary incontinence in the workplace: an increasingly common experience